emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 In addition, unsecured objects that are completely within the area of effect are automatically pushed 4m away from you by the Spell’s effect, and the Spell emits a thunderous boom audible out to 300 feet.

 You can use this Flourish once per day.

+### Undead Servant
+Conjuration, Necromancy, Spell\
+2 actions\
+You call upon unholy energy to raise a creature from among the dead.
+When you cast the spell, choose the creature’s form: Ghastly, Vicious, or Wretched.
+This determines some of the creatures statitics, as noted in the creatured stat block.

+The creature is an ally to you and your companions.
+In combat, the creature shares your initiative count, but it takes its turn immediately after yours (including on the turn you summoned it).
+It obeys your verbal commands (no action required by you).
+If you issue such a commond or don’t issue any commands, it takes the Dodge action and uses its move to avoid danger.
+The spell lasts for 1 hour, until dispelled, or until the Undead spirit is reduced to 0 hp.

+You can use this Flourish once per day.

+#### Undead Spirit

+**Traits**: Undead\
+**Size**: Medium\
+**Languages**: Common, Necril\
+**Attributes**: Mgt: +3, Dex: +3, Int: -5, Wis: +0, Cha: -5\
+**Defense Rolls**: Mgt: +5, Dex: +5, Int: +0, Wis: +3, Cha: +0

+**HP**: 45; **Immunities**: Death effects, disease, mental, paralyzed, poison, unconcious , **Weaknesses**: Radiant 5\
+**Speed**: 12m

+##### Actions
+**Fist**: Melee attack, +7 to hit, reach 2m. **Damage**: 1d6 + 3 Bludgeoning and the target is automatically Grabbed by the Undead spirit.
+The target is also Paralyzed until the end of its next turn on a Critical Success (Ghastly only)\
+**Bite**: Melee attack, +7 to hit, reach 2m.
+The Undead spirit can only Bite an Immobilized or Unconcious creature. **Damage**: 1d4 + 3 and the target is Sickened 1 (Wretched only), or Drained 1 and it then regains 5hp (Vicious only)

+##### Other Features
+**Darkvision** The undead spirit can see perfectly well in areas of darkness and dim light.

+**Swift Leap** (Ghastly only): The Undead spirit jumps up to half its speed.
+This movement doesn't trigger reactions.

+At 7th level and again at 15th level, the Undead spirit gains a +2 bonus to all its attacks and defense rolls, 10 more hit points, and it deals an extra 3 damage with its Fist and Bite attack.

 ### Unnerving Prowess
 Frightened\